winterhardcastle/file-sorter/README.md

 # file-sorter
 This python script sorts a folder by file extension.
 It is currently configured for my downloads folder, with all target directories being within the downloads folder itself.
-This can be changed.

 # Usage
 Windows + r and type "shell:startup".
 Drag the .pyw file into the directory that this command opens.
 By default this program will run every 10 minutes, and will automatically be started when windows boots.